syk2021/cpsc482/code.md

     requires understanding more complicated problem descriptions.
 Besides this, feedback attainable is minimal because there are private test cases and competitive programming problems become more difficult over time as programmers can rely on their solutions for past problems.
-Because competitive programming is more challenging in this way, Li et al emphasize that developing a machine learning system that can generate code for these problems is a "robust and meaningful benchmark for many aspects of intelligence."
+Because competitive programming is more challenging in this way, Li et al. emphasize that developing a machine learning system that can generate code for these problems is a "robust and meaningful benchmark for many aspects of intelligence."

 ### Methodology